Photo (L-R): Lynn Farmer, NEON Board Chair; Tracey Burton, Target; Marcus Owens, NEON President & CEO

 Board of Directors Keeping Pace

 By being really clear on who we are, what kind of board and organization we want to be, and who we want to add, it helps us to maintain our identity, not lose it.

 Anytime an organization goes through that kind of growth, it puts pressure on the board to keep up.
-As a leader, Marcus had a strong vision for where he wanted the organization to go to build wealth and strengthen the entrepreneurial pipeline in Northeast Minneapolis and the surrounding communities.
+As a leader, Marcus had a strong vision for where he wanted the organization to go to build wealth and strengthen the entrepreneurial pipeline in North Minneapolis and the surrounding communities.
 To executive his vision, he knew he’d need to lean even more heavily on his board to get there.

 Marcus asked board member Lynn Farmer to steer the board through that growth curve.
 “Since the organization has been at a point of really high growth and part of my expertise is providing stability and structure to organizations, I think I was a good fit for the position,” said Lynn.

 The board had initiated a strategic plan and were on the same page strategically, but they knew that as they sought to add more board members, it would be important to offer more clarity around roles, expectations, and responsibilities.
 “I think when people hear the work ‘governance’ they think in legal terminology and the process is somehow going to take away the secret sauce of an organization,” said Lynn.
 “For me, it’s the exact opposite.
 By being really clear on who we are, what kind of board and organization we want to be, and who we want to add, it helps us to maintain our identity, not lose it.”